 What are the stages and processes to begin thinking of a move?
-Apartment, condo, retirement community?
+Apartment, condo or retirement community?
 What do we do first, second and more?
-It’s an overwhelming tasks of being in a home whether 10, 20 to 50 years of stuff.
-How can Move Manager and a Professional Organizer help with this process?
+It’s an overwhelming task of being in a home whether 10, 20 to 50 years of stuff.
+How can a Move Manager and a Professional Organizer help with this process?
 Steps, processes and stages to be discussed.

 Organizing and Decluttering

 Do you have two or three sizes of clothing in your closet for thinner or thicker feeling days?
-Do you still have clothes and gift items purchased still with price tags and never used or given away?
-Are your drawers, basement, garage, closets stuffed with items “I think I will need some day?”
-Tips, suggestions, ideas on letting go of the “stuff”.
+Do you still have clothes and gift items purchased, still with price tags and never used or given away?
+Are your drawers, basement, garage, or closets stuffed with items “I think I will need some day?”.
+Tips, suggestions and ideas on letting go of the “stuff”.
 Discussing ROI (return on investment/inventory) and why it’s hard to let go.
 Organizational planning ideas.